skitzoid/Box2D-MT/README.md

 ##About

-[This fork aims to provide a more optimized version of Box2D-MT]

 Box2D-MT adds multi-threading to Erin Catto's 2D physics engine, Box2D.

 It has no external dependencies and is no less deterministic than Box2D.